 And how about group photos (The Formals)?

-These can also be an important part for a family record of the day, and I will happily help here as long as we manage the number of group shots..
-Guests tend to get easily bored and wander off ( to the bar) so it’s best to limit formal photos to a handful
+These can an important part for a family’s record of the day, and I will happily help to ensure these are as you wish.
+Experience has shown that it’s worth managing the number of group shots.
+Guests and newly-weds (!) get bored and wander off (to the bar) so it’s best to limit formal photos to a handful (6-8).